jasondpham/UserLogin/README.md

 to user accounts.

 2. Handles multiple unique users.
+3. Stores user info in json file rather than Map.
 ## Todo
-1. Store user information with an external json file.
-2. Create a database using SQLite or MySQL to store users and be able to query the database.
+1. Create a database using SQLite or MySQL to store users and be able to query the database.

-3. Create GUI to be able to let users login or create a new user.
+2. Create GUI to be able to let users login or create a new user.